 Taylor and Waggoner will be at Artspace through June, and following their residencies, they will each have an exhibition of their work at Artspace and give an artist’s talk.

 Multi-media artist and a 2013 Regional Emerging Artist-in-Residence, Jaclyn Bowie will continue working at Artspace in studio 217 as the newest Community Artist-in-Residence.
 Bowie received her BFA with a concentration in sculpture from Appalachian State University.
 Select exhibitions include :Schwa Show: 12th Annual National Juried Art Exhibition” at Emerge Gallery, Greenville, NC; “SUM Art Works: Intern & Emerging Artist Exhibition,” Barn 2 Gallery, Salem, NY; and Malus Domestica, Turchin Center for the Visual Arts, Boone, NC.
 Bowie will work with Artspace as an instructor for Artspace’s 2014 Community Outreach Program at Hope Elementary Charter School.

-Artspace is a nonprofit visual art center dedicated to providing arts education and community outreach programs, creating an environment of more than 100 professional artists and presenting nationally acclaimed exhibitions.
+Artspace is a nonprofit visual art center dedicated to providing arts education and community outreach programs, creating an environment of 120 professional artists, and presenting nationally acclaimed exhibitions.
 Located in downtown Raleigh in the historic Sanders Ford building, Artspace has been providing the community with the opportunity to interact with working artists and to participate in hands-on arts education since 1986.